internalfx/quickdraw/README.md

 ### Features

 - MUCH faster downloads and uploads.
 Unfortunately, Shopify API call limits will slow you down.
 But in short bursts (10-20 files), Quickdraw is as much as 10x faster or more!
+- Quickdraw supports using ERB templates which are compiled then uploaded to shopify.
+This can save you time when making templates with redundant code.

 ## Installation